 What Happens When Chrome Blocks Third-Party Cookies?

-Like it or not, third-party cookies will become a thing of the past in 2024.
+Like it or not, third-party cookies will soon become a thing of the past.

 Third-party cookies have long been a priceless tool for marketers.
 They make it easy to track users across websites and have been the backbone of retargeting efforts and ads.
 Even so, third-party cookies have caused understandable concern for users and privacy advocates globally.